 To realize the full potential of the PACT Act, veterans must know about the disability compensation and care that are now available, as well as an easy-to-understand path to accessing them.
 For this reason, WWP has conducted significant outreach to warriors and their families to inform them about the new law includes what they can expect, and what actions they can take to realize its potential benefits.
-WWP's outreach efforts include e-mail, social media, a dedicated page on our website, written materials, a summary video, live webinars, and co-sponsoring a nationally televised panel discussion on the passage of the PACT Act to reach veterans across the country in as many ways as possible.
-Additionally, we continue to work with VA to find innovative way to reach out to veterans who are not connected to the VA or may not be highly active in a Veteran Service Organizations (VSOs), but more can be done.
+WWP's outreach efforts include e-mail, social media, a dedicated page on our website, written materials, a summary video, live webinars, and co-sponsoring a nationally televised panel discussion on the PACT Act to reach veterans across the country in as many ways as possible.
+We continue to work with VA to find innovative ways to reach out to veterans who are not connected to VA or who may not be highly active in a Veteran Service Organization (VSO), but more can be done.

 Since the PACT Act became law, VA's outreach efforts to VSOs and veterans have been exceptional.
 From their PACT Act "Week of Action" events in all 50 states, to town halls and awareness events that WWP staff have personally attended, to claims clinics and outreach letters mailed directly to veterans and survivors that VSOs can view within electronic claims files, VA is clearly committed to reaching as many potential beneficiaries as possible.
-VA, in collaboration with the Department of Defense, has also proactively engaged with Active-Duty Service members to educate them on the PACT Act and how to access their benefits.
-VA's PACT Act webpage is highly informative and easy to navigate, and their biweekly PACT Act Performance Dashboard is a model of transparent communication.
-WWP commends VA for their robust outreach supports their continued efforts to educate potentially eligible veterans and survivors about PACT Act benefits but encourages both VA and Congress to increase outreach as we get closer to the two deadlines highlighted above.
+VA, in collaboration with the Department of Defense, has also proactively engaged with Active-Duty